Highest Plateau in the World: 2024's Majestic Peak of Nature

 • Patagonian Plateau (Argentina & Chile): Located at the southern tip of South America, this plateau is known for its cold, windy climate and unique steppe ecosystem.

-Highest Plateau in the India
+Highest Plateaus in India

 India is home to several significant plateaus, each with unique geological features and ecological importance.
 Here are some of the highest plateaus in India: